MakeSchool-Tutorials/Git-to-Know-Branching/P02-Conflicts/content.md

 slug: conflicts
 ---

+> **Don’t worry if it doesn’t work right.
+If everything did, you’d be out of a job.**
+>
+> -Mosher’s Law of Software Engineering

 Let's practice what to do when your branch doesn't merge flawlessly with `master`.

 # Step 1: Creating a Conflict Script